JeffreyZhuang/Autopilot-documentation/README.md

 - The GCS is mandatory for operation like most military UAVs
 - A takeoff point, landing point, and minimum of 1 waypoint required for operation
 - Extra servo channels for payloads
+- The parameters are loaded through radio.
+This is more convenient and also safer compared to modifying the firmware because you might make mistake in firmware.

 # Sensors
 - Gyroscope